| || |

 | SATURDAY, SEPTEMBER 29, 2012

 60 minutes or so.ago.
 Driving back across town to buy a 564xl black cartridge for our printer.
 Gotta have Code of Conduct printed and signed and Medical Form printed and completed by 3:30pm today.for Joe's hockey tryouts.
 While driving, I am on the phone "directing " Dave, who is manning Joe.
 Feed him something now.
+I don't want to go into tryouts with IOB if we can avoid it."
+I've said it once and I'll say it again.never, never, never underestimate the power of IOB.
 You see, I am nervous.

 BETA BUDDIES D' Diligence

 This just in.
 By the way, I am grumpy.have a cold.
 Car ride home from school, about 10 minutes ago.
 Me to Joe: "You ordered the school lunch for the field trip tomorrow.
 Right?" ( We filled out forms for the all day hike a couple of weeks ago.

 BETA BUDDIES The In-Between Place

 | WEDNESDAY, SEPTEMBER 26, 2012

 11:58pm last night.on the heels of the news of another child lost, at the age of 13, to Type 1 Diabetes.
 I hear it.
 Is it part of my dream?
 As I lay there in some sort of state between wake and sleep, I try to figure it out.
 The sound.
 What is it?
 Then it stops.
 My mind rests.
 I slip back into sleep.
 It starts again.
 I hear it.
 My body and mind struggle with the sound; having a difficult time placing it.